jkyl/conv_reverb/conv_reverb/README.txt

 audio.py: Python script containing the Audio class and its methods.
-test_correlation: Python script to test the correlation method on impulse responses. utils.py: Python script containing different visualization and I/O functions.
+test_correlation: Python script to test the correlation method on impulse responses. utils.py: Python script containing different visualization and I/O functions. colormaps.py: Python script for using the perceptually uniform colormap 'inferno' without updating to MPL 1.5.